frarixeddu555/WS2812_LED/README.md

 # RTL Schematic
 Here the RTL schematic of the main project.

-Here the signal of more than 1 bit:
-- color [23:0];
+The signal **color** is the sole vector signal (color is a [23:0] signal).

 Most black color signals are **input** and **output** signals.

-There is a main schematic to wich the other modules can be hooked up for different ways of driving the LED.
+Here is represented the main schematic to wich the other modules can be hooked up to **color** signal for different ways of driving the LED.
 We have:
 - A module to drive one color by the switches;
 - A module to fade just one color by the switches (256 levels coded by 3 bit);